openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 Shows a modal dialog.

 The modal must have been registered by name.
 This should be done in the `routes.json` file of the app that defines the modal.
+Note that both the `<ModalHeader>` and `<ModalBody>` should be at the top level of the modal component (wrapped in a React.Fragment), or else the content of the modal body might not vertical-scroll properly.

 #### Parameters